A topic from the subject of Organic Chemistry in Chemistry.

 Procedure:

-2. Add bromine dropwise to the solution, maintaining a molar ratio of 1:1 between the alkene and bromine.
+2. Add bromine dropwise to the solution, while stirring magnetically, maintaining a molar ratio of 1:1 between the alkene and bromine.
+Caution: Bromine is corrosive and toxic.
+Handle with care in a well-ventilated area.

-3. Attach a reflux condenser to the flask and place it under an ultraviolet light source.
+3. Attach a reflux condenser to the flask to prevent the escape of volatile components.

-6. Once the reaction is complete, remove the flask from the light source and allow it to cool.
+6. Once the reaction is complete (as indicated by TLC), remove the flask from the light source and allow it to cool to room temperature.

-7. Work up the reaction mixture by washing it with water and extracting the organic layer with dichloromethane.
+7. Work up the reaction mixture by carefully washing it with water to remove any remaining inorganic materials.
+Separate the organic layer (dichloromethane layer) using a separatory funnel.

-8. Analyze the product by gas chromatography-mass spectrometry (GC-MS).
+9. Analyze the product by gas chromatography-mass spectrometry (GC-MS) to confirm the identity and purity of the product.

 Key Procedures: